KG2QA: Knowledge Graph-enhanced Retrieval-augmented Generation for Communication Standards Question Answering: Results and Analysis

-After saving the entity and relationship data in CSV UTF-8 format, the knowledge graph can be stored and displayed with the help of Neo4j, the version of Neo4j is 5.18.1.
-In the command line of the Neo4j platform, entities and relations were imported to display the knowledge graph constructed.
-It can be seen that there are 6 entity types and 10 relation types, with a total of 13,906 entity names and 13,524 relations.
-The results are shown in Figure \ref{fig:kg_constructed}.
+In the Neo4j platform, entities and relations were imported to display the KG constructed.
+There are 6 entity types and 10 relation types, with a total of 13,906 entity names and 13,524 relations.
+The results are shown in Fig. \ref{fig:kg_constructed}.